thaikolja/discord-cocobot/CONTRIBUTING.md

-# Contributing to Cocobot
+# Contributing to cocobot

-We welcome contributions to the Cocobot Discord bot!
-This guide will help you get started with contributing to the project.
+We welcome contributions to the **cocobot Discord bot**!
+This way-too-long guide will help you get started contributing to the project.

 ## Table of Contents